RelayPlane vs Vercel AI Gateway

 Vercel AI Gateway is a Good Fit If You Are All-In on Vercel.
 RelayPlane Works Everywhere Else.

 Vercel AI Gateway is a reasonable choice for teams that are already fully committed to Vercel's deployment platform and want to consolidate their AI infrastructure billing into their existing Vercel account.
+It does provide real built-in observability (TTFT, token counts, spend, request traces), BYOK with no token markup, and provider-level failover.
 If your frontend, backend, and AI usage all live on Vercel, the gateway provides a convenient unified view with no additional tooling to manage.

 But if you are running any part of your stack outside Vercel, developing locally, deploying to a different cloud, or building tools like Claude Code integrations that run on your development machine, Vercel AI Gateway is simply not available.
 RelayPlane installs in one command, runs wherever Node.js runs, and gives you cost tracking and model routing with no platform dependency.
 For teams who want infrastructure flexibility, or who are not on Vercel at all, RelayPlane is the practical choice.